 What do you mean he stutters? – understanding degree

-On any website about stuttering you will be sure to see a very nice academic definition of stuttering where terms like “repetitions”, “prolongations”, “cessations of sound” etc are used but to truly have an understanding of what a person is really talking about when they say “he stutters” or “he is a stutterer” really requires something more than a s
+On any website about stuttering, stammering, studdering and stuttering severity, you will be sure to see a very nice academic definition of stuttering where terms like “repetitions”, “prolongations”, “cessations of sound” etc are used, but to truly have an understanding of what a person who stutters is really talking about when they say, “he stutters”, or, […]

 Read the full article →